karldreher/ManifoldGardenTwitterBot/README.md

 docker-compose up -d
 ```

-Assuming your MAnifest Garden screenshot directory is in the typical place `($userprofile\AppData\LocalLow\William Chyr Studio\Manifold Garden\Pictures)`, run Manifest Garden, solve some puzzles and take some fabulous screenshots!
+Assuming your Manifest Garden screenshot directory is in the typical place `($userprofile\AppData\LocalLow\William Chyr Studio\Manifold Garden\Pictures)`, run Manifest Garden, solve some puzzles and take some fabulous screenshots!
 Manifest Garden Twitter Bot will continue to run in the background and upload screenshots to Twitter while you do.